k-talo/volatile-highlights.el/README.md

 This interface allows you to:
 -   Toggle highlighting for specific commands (e.g., turn off for `yank` but keep for `undo`).
 -   Change the highlight color by customizing the `vhl/default-face`.
--   Enable or disable the "pulsing" effect (`vhl/use-pulsing-visual-effect-p`).
+-   Enable or disable the "pulsing" effect (`vhl/use-pulsing-visual-effect-p`, default: disabled).
+-   Highlight zero-width ranges (`Vhl/highlight-zero-width-ranges`, default: disabled): also mark deletion points as a 1-character highlight.

 ### Example Customizations with `use-package`